beetbox/beets/docs/plugins/convert.rst

 to transcode audio.
 The tokens ``$source`` and ``$dest`` in the command are replaced with the paths to the existing and new file.

+Each entry can also have a ``shell`` option, which changes whether or not the provided command will run in a shell.
+By default this is disabled and for most commands (i.e. commands that don't use shell features) this works fine, however ``shell`` needs to be enabled to use shell features such as pipes or shell builtins.

 The plugin in comes with default commands for the most common audio
 formats: `mp3`, `alac`, `flac`, `aac`, `opus`, `ogg`, `wmv`.
 For details have a look at the output of ``beet config -d``.

-For a one-command-fits-all solution use the ``convert.command`` and ``convert.extension`` options.
+For a one-command-fits-all solution use the ``convert.command``, ``convert.extension`` and ``convert.shell`` options.
 If these are set, the formats are ignored and the given command is used for all conversions.

 ::